 You’re in luck!
 Complimentary Wi-Fi Service is available on the coaches in many countries* you’ll visit as well as in a large proportion of the hotels you’ll stay in.
 While traveling, this complimentary service makes it easy to keep in touch with family and friends via e-mail or social networking sites.
 Meeting new people means new connections and new friends as well!
 You can even share your experiences by tagging #grandeuropean!

 When on board your coach, it’s important to know that the Wi-Fi works on the 3G mobile phone network.
 Because of this, it cannot handle streaming videos or large photo uploads, and your connection will be slower than standard broadband and sometimes may not be available.
 The best practice is to save your photo uploads until you reach a hotel with standard Wi-Fi.

-WiFi will be available for most of the hotels you’ll stay at and on coaches in the USA (except Alaska).
-Wi-fi is also available on coaches traveling in Canada, Brazil, Argentina, Chile, Peru, and Ecuador.
+Wi-Fi will be available for most of the hotels you’ll stay at and on coaches in the USA (except Alaska).
+Wi-Fi is also available on coaches traveling in Canada, Brazil, Argentina, Chile, Peru, and Ecuador.

-*On-coach Wi-Fi is available in the following countries: Austria, Belarus, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finalnd, France, Germany, Gibraltar, Great Britain, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Russia, Scotland, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey.
+*On-coach Wi-Fi is available in the following countries: Austria, Belarus, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Great Britain, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Scotland, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey.
 This excludes the coaching section of trips operated by train or on local transfer relief coaches when the main coach is not being used.